0xboz/blog/_posts/2019-06-11-how-to-create-custom-zipline-bundles-from-binance-data-part-1.md

 (zipline) zipline ingest -b binance_csv
 ```

 In part 2 of this tutorial, we are going to take a look how to create custom data bundles directly from Binance public API.
-I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
 Feel like stopping by and say hi?
-We have tons of down-to-earth folks who have been in crypto-verse for a long time.
 Let us talk more about crypto and quantitative trading over there.
-[Here is the discord invite link](https://discord.gg/jchMcc2).
+[Here is the discord invite link](https://discord.gg/JHt7UQu).
 Cheers!